OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     at 14:00 UTC (9am CT)</strong>."
 episodes:
   - hidden: false
+    date: 2021-08-19T14:00:00.000Z
+    episodeTitle: OpenStack Basics
+    episodeSpeakers: Ben Silverman
+    episodeDescription: "For the uninitiated, OpenStack's role in cloud infrastructure can be a little hard to understand unless you know it's capabilities and how it operates.
+Furthermore if someone is new to infrastructure-as-a-service, OpenStack looks a lot like virtualization or simply like public cloud offerings.
+In this session we will start at the very beginning and walk our way through early services. "
+  - hidden: false
     date: 2021-07-29T14:00:00.000Z
     episodeTitle: Kubernetes and OpenStack Working Together
     episodeDescription: "The Kubernetes steering committee and OpenStack technical